AmazingAmpharos/OoT-Randomizer/README.md

   * Can now start as child, adult, or random.
 * Entrance Randomizer
   * Ability to randomize dungeon entrances or all interior entrances.
-  * Gossip stone added to Lake Hylia to change water level after beating Morpha to keep dungeon entrance accessible with Gold Scales.
-    * Entering Water Temple with Gold Scale and Longshot is now always in logic.
   * Deku Tree, Fire Temple, and Bottom of the Well dungeon entrances are accessible as both ages.
 * Glitched Logic
   * New Logic Rules option that takes movement glitches into consideration.